LLP vs LLC

 LLP vs LLC FAQ

-Which is better — an LLC or LLP business structure?
+Which is the better business structure, LLC or LLP?

 For the benefits of limited liability and tax considerations, most small businesses register as LLCs.
 But, depending on the state of operation, tax laws may vary unfavorably for LLCs — an important consideration.
 For professional groups of at least two people, though, LLPs may offer the better option.

-When should you use an LLP or LLC business structure?
+When should you form an LLP or LLC?

 If your top priority is flexibility for tax purposes, an LLC may provide the better, long-term choice for your business because it enables you to elect an S corp or C corp tax status.
 If you’re more concerned about financial or legal risks due to a partner’s actions, consider forming an LLP.